 About the IRS Office of Appeals

 Appeals is an independent function within the IRS that is delegated authority to settle tax matters.
-Appeals is authorized to review and settle tax disputes stemming from decisions made by IRS personnel.
+Appeals is authorized to review and settle IRS audit disputes stemming from decisions made by IRS personnel.
 While Appeals hears a number of different types of matters, the majority of its work focuses on reviewing and settling adjustments proposed during income tax audits.
 Appeals often provides the only administrative remedy available to taxpayers for resolving IRS disputes.

 Most unagreed IRS audits end with the issuance of a 30 or 90-day letter or a refund claim disallowance letter.
 The 30-day letter and refund claim disallowance letter give the taxpayer time to file a protest requesting an Appeals conference.
 The 90-day letter gives the taxpayer time to file a petition in U.S. Tax Court.
 With the 90-day letter, the IRS will often forward the case to Appeals at some point after the petition is filed.

 For tax disputes where the taxpayer has filed a tax court petition, Revenue Procedure 87-24 sets out the rules for how and when cases will be sent to Appeals.
 It also specifies that Appeals has the sole settlement authority for cases that are referred to it.

 Notice 2015-72 and Procedure 2016-22 clarify and add to the rules set out in Rev. Proc.
 87-24.

 As relevant here, in both Rev. Proc.
 87-24, Notice 2015-72, and Procedure 2016-22, the IRS reserves the right to not refer cases to Appeals if they were designated for litigation.
 The IRS will usually designated cases for litigation if the resolution of the matter would likely result in a court opinion that would clarify the law or if they matter is of strategic importance to the IRS.